Delirium: Intensive care unit

 People who are in the ICU are at greater risk of delirium, and ICU delirium may lead to prolonged ventilation, longer stays in the hospital, increased stress on family and caregivers, and an increased chance of death.
-In the ICU, international guidelines recommend that every patient gets checked for delirium every day (usually twice or more a day) using a validated clinical tool.
-Key elements of detecting delirium in the ICU are whether a patient can pay attention during a listening task and follow simple commands.
+In the ICU, international guidelines recommend that every person admitted gets checked for delirium every day (usually twice or more a day) using a validated clinical tool.
+Key elements of detecting delirium in the ICU are whether a person can pay attention during a listening task and follow simple commands.
 The two most widely used are the Confusion Assessment Method for the ICU (CAM-ICU) and the Intensive Care Delirium Screening Checklist (ICDSC).
 Translations of these tools exist in over 20 languages and are used ICUs globally with instructional videos and implementation tips available.
 For children in need of intensive care there are validated clinical tools adjusted according to age.
-The recommended tools are preschool and pediatric Confusion Assessment Methods for the ICU (ps/pCAM-ICU) or the Cornell Assessment for Pediatric Delirium (CAPD) as the most valid and reliable delirium monitoring tools in critically ill pediatric patients.
+The recommended tools are preschool and pediatric Confusion Assessment Methods for the ICU (ps/pCAM-ICU) or the Cornell Assessment for Pediatric Delirium (CAPD) as the most valid and reliable delirium monitoring tools in critically ill children or adolescents.

 More emphasis is placed on regular screening over the choice of tool used.
 This, coupled with proper documentation and informed awareness by the healthcare team, can affect clinical outcomes.
-Without using one of these tools, 75% of ICU delirium can be missed by the healthcare team, leaving the patient without any likely interventions to help reduce the duration of delirium.
+Without using one of these tools, 75% of ICU delirium can be missed by the healthcare team, leaving the person without any likely interventions to help reduce the duration of delirium.